 - Prevention.
 Focus on overall health, wellness and disease prevention.3

-Given the nature of alcoholism it would appear that naturopathic medicine for alcoholism might be effective.
+It would appear that NAT medicine for alcoholism might be effective.

 The most popular approach to alcoholism is through the 12 steps of Alcoholics Anonymous (A.A.).
 Yet it has a success rate of only about 5%.
+That is, it has a failure rate of about 95%.
 This is a very large failure rate.
-If a medication or other therapy had no better success rate, the Federal Drug Administration (FDA) would not approve its use.
+If a medication or other therapy had no better success rate, the Federal Drug Administration (FDA) would never approve its use.
 Indeed, those who seek no help have a much higher success rate.

 Naturopathic medicine for alcoholism may be ineffective.
 And A.A. is only effective with a small minority.
 But there are many effective non-12-step programs.
 Some help people abstain.
 Others teach moderation techniques.
 They both help people live free of alcohol problems.

-Guendling, P., et al. Requirements and barriers for practice-based research in naturopathy and complementary medicine.
-Foc Alt Comp Ther, 2007, 12, 25-42.
+- Guendling, P., et al. Requirements and barriers for practice-based research in naturopathy.
+Foc Alt Comp Ther, 12, 25-42.

-DeGrandpre, Z. The Naturopathic Treatment of Alcoholism.
-N.D.
-(Doctor of Naturopathy) diss.
-Portland, OR: Nat Coll Natural Med, 2007.
+- DeGrandpre, Z. The Naturopathic Medicine for Alcoholism.
+N.D. diss.
+Portland, OR: Nat Coll Natural Med.

-1. National Association of Naturopathic Physicians (NANP).
+1. Nat Assn NAT Phy (NANP).
 Outline for Study of Services of Practitioners Performing Health Services in Independent Practice.
 (Report submitted to the Public Health Service by NANP), pp. 3-4.